ayushpareek2003/KNN_Cuda/README.md

    ```

 ## Usage
 Modify `test.txt` to include the dataset you want to use.
-The program will read input from `test.txt` and process KNN classification using CUDA.
+The program will read input from `test.txt` and process KNN classification using CUDA

 ## Performance Comparison
 The shared memory-optimized kernel significantly reduces memory access latency and improves execution speed compared to the standard kernel.
-This is especially noticeable with larger datasets where memory access patterns become a bottleneck.
+This is especially noticeable with larger datasets where memory access patterns become a bottleneck

 ## Future Improvements
-- Implementing an efficient distance metric calculation.
+- Implementing an efficient distance metric calculation
-- Adding support for k-d tree acceleration.
+- Adding support for k-d tree acceleration
-- Optimizing memory transfers between host and device.
+- Optimizing memory transfers between host and device

 ## Contributing
-Feel free to fork the repository and submit pull requests for improvements.
+Feel free to fork the repository and submit pull requests for improvements

-## License
-This project is licensed under the MIT License.